Bahamians begin rescues as Dorian moves on toward US coast

 The Grand Bahama airport was under 6 feet (2 meters) of water.

-Late Tuesday, Dorian was centered about 95 miles (155 kilometers) east of Cape Canaveral, Florida, and it was moving northwest at 6 mph (9 kph).
+At 8 a.m.
+EDT Wednesday, Dorian was centered about 95 miles (144 kilometers) east-northeast of Daytona Beach, Florida, moving north-northwest at 8 mph (13 kph).
 Hurricane-force winds extended up to 60 miles (95 kilometers) from its center, while tropical storm-force winds could be felt up to 175 miles (280 kilometers) from the core.

 The U.S. coast from north of West Palm Beach, Florida, through Georgia was expected to get 3 to 6 inches of rain, with 9 inches in places, while the Carolinas could get 5 to 10 inches and 15 in spots, the National Hurricane Center said.